-The other is the STS consisting of test and initialization routines (Self Test Software, IC Dedicated Test Software).
+The second part is the STS consisting of test and initialization routines (Self Test Software, IC Dedicated Test Software).
 The STS routines are stored in the especially protected test ROM and are not accessible for the user software.

-The software part of the TOE consists of the RSA2048 library and the ECC library.
+The delivered software part of the TOE consists of the RSA library, the EC library and the SHA-2 library.

-The RSA2048 library is used to provide a high level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component ACE and includes countermeasures against SPA, DPA and DFA attacks.
+The RSA library is used to provide a high level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component ACE and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
 The hardware ACE unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
-The RSA2048 library is delivered as source code and in this way integrated in the user software.
-The RSA2048 library can perform RSA operations from 512 to 2048 bits.
-Included in the evaluation are only operations with key length of 1280 to 2048.
+The RSA library is delivered as source code and in this way integrated in the user software.
+The RSA library can perform RSA operations from 512 to 2048 bits.